A Singapore Government Agency Website A Singapore Government Agency Website How to identify

 • Language, music, dance and art schools that prepare students to attain an official certificate for their respective craft.

-You will need to register with the Committee for Private Education (CPE) if your private school:
+You will need to register with the Committee for Private Education (CPE) if your school:

 • Offers diploma or degree courses, or some form of post-secondary certification.